GERMAN: BEGINNERS Christel Clare

 Mon 15.10 – 16.15 (Room 30)

-We will continue reading Greek texts such as Aristophanes’ The Frogs.
+We will continue reading Greek texts such as Aristophanes’ The Frogs and other texts chosen by the class.
 This is not a course for beginners.

 GREEK: CLASSICAL ADVANCED Argyros Arghyrou